hikergrace/JPACRUDProject/README.md

 ## Description
 This CRUD project is a tune library for local session musicians.
 Users are able to see a list of tunes, view details of a tune, add a tune, and delete a tune.
 I built the library is a SQL database with one table and nine fields (currently).
 I built a JPA project integrated with a Spring MVC project with Gradle nature.
 There is currently one entity mapped to the SQL table.
 I created a JUnit test to make sure the entity mappings are correct.
 I used an external CSS (Bootstrap) file to style the front end.

+The project currently meets MVP, however I plan to keep working on it and build it out completely with the TODOs listed below.

 ## Deliverables
 + Utilizes a MySQL database to manipulate data.
 + One a single table and entity are required.